PRESIDENT

 Helen Burstin, MD, MPH, MACP

-Dr. Burstin is a graduate of the State University of New York at Upstate College of Medicine and the Harvard School of Public Health.
-She spent a year in Washington, DC as National President of the American Medical Student Association.
-Dr. Burstin completed a residency in primary care internal medicine at Boston City Hospital.
-After residency, she completed fellowship training in General Internal Medicine and Health Services Research at Brigham and Women's Hospital and Harvard Medical School.
-She is a Clinical Professor of Medicine at George Washington University where she serves as a preceptor in internal medicine and a Professorial Lecturer in the Department of Health Policy at George Washington University School of Public Health.
-She was awarded the Alpha Omega Alpha Medical Voluntary Attending Award from the George Washington School of Medicine.
+A graduate of the State University of New York at Upstate College of Medicine and the Harvard School of Public Health, Dr. Burstin completed her residency training in primary care internal medicine at Boston City Hospital and fellowship in General Internal Medicine and Health Services Research at Brigham and Women's Hospital and Harvard Medical School.
+She is a volunteer preceptor and Clinical Professor of Medicine at George Washington University School of Medicine and Health Sciences.
+She is a member of the National Academy of Medicine.

 CMSS Leadership Throughout the Years